 I take my green pashmina scarf on virtually every trip, because it’s large enough to be a lightweight blanket, I can bundle it around me as a shawl and it’s soft and warm.
 A pricier but warmer fashion alternative are merino wool scarves ; they’re snug, soft and thin.
 I try to avoid cheap and large, bulky 6″ width scarves at all costs.
 They do little other than create bulk around you as a windbreaker. large what you can wrap around you.

-Heat Packs / Hand Warmers
+Heat Packs & Hand Warmers

 Face masks (or sick masks) you can find anywhere in Asia and Southeast Asia.
 Korea, China, Japan, Taiwan, Vietnam, Nepal… face masks are often used when you’re sick or when there’s too much pollution in the air.
 It’s polite to wear a mask.
-Face masks are protective if you want to cover your face to keep it from getting frostbitten when the wind blows against it.
-The greater equivalent are ski masks that you see criminals portrayed in in films.
-It covers the entire head with only a slit for the eyes.
-The latter is great, if you don’t mind looking scary.
-Another option travelers have recommended are Buff Adult Polar neckwarmer (below).
+Face masks are protective if you want to cover your face to keep it from getting frostbite when the wind blows against it.
+I discovered this when I was sick with a cold and wearing a sick mask, while walking to work in the Korean cold.
+It kept my face warm.

-Winter Travel Essential Tips
+Packing Tips for Winter Travel Essential

-Avoid bringing bulky sweaters
+Avoid packing bulky sweaters

 The bite of winter can feel harsh, but so are excessive luggage fees.
-In order to keep my luggage to a carry on, I reduce the bulky sweaters.
+I prefer carryon luggage.
+In order to keep my luggage to a carry-on, I reduce the bulky sweaters.
 I pick medium to thin bulk sweaters.
-I like form fit ones a lot, because my winter jacket still needs to go on and it’s not my core body that gets cold a lot but my extremities (aka thighs, feet, hands, head).
+I like form-fit ones a lot because my winter jacket still needs to go on and it’s not my core body that gets cold a lot but my extremities (aka thighs, feet, hands, head).